RyanteckLTD/traffichat/python/worksheets/geany/0-whygeany.md

 ###Downsides of using Geany
 * Requires installation
-* Doesn't require previously ran code to be quitted / killed before running the next.
+* Doesn't require previously ran program to be exited / killed before running the next.

 #How to install Geany